lebriggs/laura_website_2/content/blog/post_index/index.md

 ---

-Writing an R script that included all of the features I wanted turned out to be a lot more work than I expected.
+Writing an R script that includes all the features I wanted turned out to be a lot more work than I expected.
 Truly, maximum effort.
-It is surprisingly difficult to maintain the correct YAML structure after having R alter it.
+Maintaining the correct YAML structure after having R alter it is surprisingly difficult.
 As with all of my personal code, I was motivated to create this script because I am inherently lazy and don't like remembering details.
 I wanted to automate the process of creating the YAML and offload the tedious organizational work to R.

-Currently, the script is only in the first draft stage—it roughly contains the features I want, but it's clunky and overly complicated.
-One of my data science instructors once remarked to the entire class, "Laura, your code always works but it's definitely not elegant."
-Although his criticism stung a bit, it was totally valid, so I'm striving to turn my inherently pedestrian code into something more refined.
+Currently, the script is only in the first draft stage— it roughly contains the features I want, but it's clunky and overly complicated.
+A previous data science instructors remarked to the entire class, "Laura, your code always works but it's definitely not elegant!".
+Although his criticism stung a bit, it was totally valid.
+I'm striving in the second draft to turn my inherently pedestrian code into something more refined.

 ### Why Do I Care So Much About Categories And Tags?